Syncano/website/_posts/2014-12-09-flask-micro-framework-introduction.markdown

 Enough talk, let's see what working with Flask really looks like!
 <h2>Example 1: Hello World (hello.py)</h2>
 The true power of Flask is how little you need to make a running application.
 Here is a complete (albeit minimal) app in 6 lines (of actual code):
-{% highlight javascript linenos %}from flask import Flask
+{% highlight javascript linenos=table %}from flask import Flask

 app = Flask(__name__)`